story-ai/story-ai.github.io/index.md

       text:
         - >-
           Getting started on Story is free and easy.
-Simply create an account and then choose a course - some are free and some are paid.
-Come and have a look around!
+Simply create an account and then choose a course - some are free and some aren't, but all are personalised to suite your way of learning!
       cta:
         text: Start here
         link: '#register'